Decor Systems Green Glossary

 Green Star

-A certification program developed by the Green Building Council of Australia that rates the sustainability of buildings, fit-outs, and communities.
+The Green Building Council of Australia developed a certification program that rates the sustainability of buildings, fit-outs, and communities.
 It is a robust, transparent and independent assessment process that certifies projects so that they can display the Green Star Certification Trademark.

-The body that rates the sustainability of buildings, fit-outs, and communities through Australia’s largest national, voluntary, holistic rating system – Green Star.
-They also provide training and advocacy around sustainable building methods and materials.
+The body rates the sustainability of buildings, fit-outs, and communities through Australia’s largest national, voluntary, holistic rating system—Green Star.
+It also provides training and advocacy around sustainable building methods and materials.

 A standard format for reporting product content and associated health information for building products and materials.
 It allows manufacturers to be transparent about the ingredients used in their products and their potential health impacts.